dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * generate URLs used in responses

 Generally an app has a single collection of routes.
 The route collection is processed in order.
 Requests look for a match in the route collection by .
-Responses use routing to generate URLs.
+Responses use routing to generate URLs (for example, for redirection).

 Routing is connected to the [middleware](middleware.md) pipeline by the `RouterMiddleware` class.
 [ASP.NET MVC](../mvc/overview.md) adds routing to the middleware pipeline as part of its configuration.
 To learn about using routing as a standalone component, see [using-routing-middleware](#using-routing-middleware).